myhdl/myhdl/doc/source/manual/reference.rst

 .. class:: intbv([val=0] [, min=None]  [, max=None])

     This class represents :class:`int`\ -like objects with some additional features that make it suitable for hardware design.
 The *val* argument can be an :class:`int`, a :class:`long`, an :class:`intbv` or a bit string (a string with only '0's or '1's).
 For a bit string argument, the value is calculated as in ``int(bitstring, 2)``.
 The optional *min* and *max* arguments can be used to specify the minimum and maximum value of the :class:`intbv` object.
 As in standard Python practice for ranges, the minimum value is inclusive and the maximum value is exclusive.

-The minimum and maximum values of an :class:`intbv` object are available as
+    The minimum and maximum values of an :class:`intbv` object are available as attributes:
-attributes:

-.. attribute:: intbv.min
+    .. attribute:: min

        Read-only attribute that is the minimum value (inclusive) of an :class:`intbv`, or *None* for no minimum.

-.. attribute:: intbv.max
+    .. attribute:: max

        Read-only attribute that is the maximum value (exclusive) of an :class:`intbv`, or *None* for no  maximum.

-.. method:: intbv.signed()
+    .. method:: signed()

        Interpretes the msb bit as as sign bit and extends it into the higher-order bits of the underlying object value.
 The msb bit is the highest-order bit within the object's bit width.

     :rtype: integer

 Unlike :class:`int` objects, :class:`intbv` objects are mutable; this is also the reason for their existence.
 Mutability is needed to support assignment to